Tampa Red: Later life

 Red's wife, Frances Whittaker, died on November 21, 1953.
 The loss was reportedly a great blow to him, and he became an alcoholic.
 When blues expert Jim O'Neal discovered him on Chicago's South Side in 1974, he was living with his female companion, 81-year-old Effie Tolbert.
 Red was reportedly in a much worse shape than in his earlier years, and his electric guitar rested under a bed while his National steel guitar had been stolen (it was recovered in a pawn shop in 1994, and eventually sold to the Experience Music Project in Seattle for $85,000).
 Tolbert died on December 10, 1974, and accounts of Red's past mental problems discouraged friends from taking him into their homes.
 By January 1975, he was at a state hospital in Chicago.

 Red lived out his final years in Central Nursing Home, where he died from a heart attack while eating breakfast on the morning of March 19, 1981.
-According to a newspaper obituary published by Jim O'Neal, his funeral was held at Biggs & Biggs Funeral Home, and he was buried in Mount Glenwood Memory Garden, in the Chicago suburb of Willow Springs.
+According to a newspaper obituary published by Jim O'Neal, his funeral was held at Biggs & Biggs Funeral Home, and he was buried in Mount Glenwood Memory Garden in the Chicago suburb of Willow Springs.

 Discography

 Red was one of the most prolific blues recording artists of his era.
-It has been estimated that he recorded 335 songs on 78-rpm records, of which 251 were recorded between 1928 and 1942, making him the blues artist with the most recordings during that period.
+It has been estimated that he recorded 335 songs on 78-rpm records, 251 of which were recorded between 1928 and 1942, making him the blues artist with the most recordings during that period.
 Most of his singles were released before Billboard magazine began tracking blues (and other "race music") in October 1942, and accurate sales records are not available.
-However, he had four singles that placed in the R&B top ten between 1942 and 1951.
+However, he had four singles that placed in the R&B Top 10 between 1942 and 1951.